cocos/cocos-docs/en/components/layout.md

 1. Scaling and rotation of child nodes are not considered.
 2. After setting the Layout, the results need to be updated until the next frame, unless you manually call `updateLayout` API.

----

-Continue on to read about [Script development workflow](../scripting/index.md).